Frequently asked questions

-In most cases, students can add a course during the add/drop period via WebAdvisor.
-In some cases you will need to obtain signed permission from the instructor via the official add/drop form.
-You must submit this form to the registrar.
+In most cases, students can add a course prior to the first day of the semester through Workday.
+In some cases you will need to obtain signed permission from the instructor, who will then facilitate your registration into the class.

-You may drop a course during the add/drop period via Workday.
+You may drop a course during the drop period via Workday.
 Never drop courses you’ve been enrolled into by your major department.
 If your department registered you for a specific course in your major, they can also drop you from the course.

 Double majoring is not an official option at RISD, so student requests to do so are evaluated on a case-by-case basis.
 If you want to elect a double major—or a “primary” and “secondary” major—you need to work with both department heads to get written permission for a feasible degree plan.